Nutanix Glossary

 What is a Hypervisor?

+A hypervisor is a software process that creates and runs virtual machines (VMs) and allocates the host server’s compute, storage, and networking resources as needed by each VM.
 Hypervisors play an essential role in enabling server virtualization, which is itself essential to enabling cloud computing.
 Broadly speaking, virtualization refers to the use of software to simulate or emulate physical resources.
-In the case of server virtualization, a hypervisor is a software process that creates and runs virtual machines (VMs) using the resources of physical hardware.
-The hypervisor abstracts and isolates the VMs and their programs from the underlying server hardware, enabling a more efficient use of physical resources, simpler maintenance and operations, and reduced costs.
+The hypervisor abstracts and isolates the VMs and their programs from the underlying physical server hardware, enabling a more efficient use of physical resources, simpler maintenance and operations, and reduced costs.

 Why use a hypervisor?